Introducing a new pedestrian and cycle bridge - Garrison Crossing

 In 2008, a Municipal Class Environmental Assessment (EA) was initiated to determine a concept and design, but the bids for the concept and design exceeded the budget.
 Unfortunately, without a design that fit the budget of the former Fort York Pedestrian and Cycle bridge, the Garrison Crossing, a key to strengthening the connectivity of the community was at risk of not being built.

-In 2012, City Council authorized City staff, Build Toronto (now operating as CreateTO) and its development partners to integrate the bridge within the area development.
-In 2013, Build Toronto (now operating at CreateTO) was invited to collaborate with the City on the project.
-Build Toronto (now operating at CreateTO), having expertise in the areas of identifying development opportunities, and in moving City properties from concept planning through to construction, initiated a plan to realize this important connection.
+In 2012, City Council authorized City staff, Build Toronto (now part of CreateTO) and its development partners to integrate the bridge within the area development.
+In 2013, Build Toronto (now part of CreateTO) was invited to collaborate with the City on the project.
+Build Toronto (now part of CreateTO), having expertise in the areas of identifying development opportunities, and in moving City properties from concept planning through to construction, initiated a plan to realize this important connection.

 Based on multiple factors such as budget restrictions, local transportation needs, tight timelines, stakeholder engagement, the need for flexibility in design to allow for innovation and a host of other considerations, a nontraditional procurement model was recommended to facilitate optimal design and cost-effective construction.

-Build Toronto (now operating as CreateTO) then engaged WSP as its project managers.
+Build Toronto (now part of CreateTO) then engaged WSP as its project managers.
 The team advising on the bridge process have specific rail, structural, design and community planning expertise pertaining to large infrastructure projects – helping to ensure our collective success in this project.

 Together, through a prequalification of design-build contractors, a shortlist of three companies was selected to participate in a Request for Proposal (RFP) in December 2014.
 A comprehensive RFP for the project was sent out to the shortlisted firms in January 2015.
 Proposals were submitted in April 2015 and a full review and evaluation was undertaken.
 In November 2015, the project team announced that the Dufferin Construction Company had been selected to design and build the Garrison Crossing.